Skip to Main Content

 A citation in the footnotes or endnotes for an article in a journal appears as follows:

-1. First name Surname, "Title of the article between quotation marks," Title of the journal in italics, 1 (2016): page numbers.
+1. First name Surname, "Title of the article between quotation marks," Title of the journal in italics, 1, no. 1 (2016): page numbers.

 3. Surname, “Abbr. title of the article between quotation marks,” page numbers.